Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 # [The Sweet Project](https://ruioliveira83.github.io/MP3)
 ![Responsiveness](readme-images/amiresponsive.png)
-The main purpose of this project is to create a full-stack website where the community can share and search dessert recipes in a easy to navigate and clean looking website, using HTML, CSS, JavaScript, Python, Flask and MongoDB.
+The main purpose of this project is to create a full-stack website where the community can share and search dessert recipes in an easy to navigate and clean looking website, using HTML, CSS, JavaScript, Python, Flask and MongoDB.
 This website is my third milestone project for the diploma in software development from the [code institute](https://codeinstitute.net).
 A live view of this website can be found here: [The Sweet Project](https://sweet-recipes-project.herokuapp.com/).